eldarflour/eldarflour.github.io/usr/a nutritionally-completable baking flour.md

 **Chalk,** *1g,* aka calcium carbonate.
 An alternative is tofu set with calcium sulphate.

 **Salt,** *around 10g,* for the sodium.
-Preferably a low-sodium salt for the increased potassium; they are usually half sodium chloride and half potassium chloride.
+Preferably a low-sodium salt for the increased potassium.
 For a self-raising flour, instead add around 10g of cream of tartar, aka potassium bitartrate, half that of baking soda, and a few grams of standard salt.
-In which case, add the water at the end, and be quick and gentle with the dough.

 **Choline bitartrate,** *1g,* *optional,* for the choline, i.e. the B~4~.
 This is less relevant for those that have replaced all of the white flour with wholegrains,